-Anyone living or working in Mexico, then, ought to consider investing in a virtual private network (VPN).
+Anyone living or working in Mexico ought to consider investing in a virtual private network (VPN).
 This allows you to connect to remote servers, which pings your IP address across the globe and conceals your real one.
-Most VPN also use the same encryption as NASA, which means your personal information and device location are both untraceable.
+Most VPNs also use the same encryption as NASA, which means your personal information and device location are both untraceable.

 VPNs also provide benefits beyond security.
 In many cases, a VPN will allow you to choose from servers in various different countries, meaning that your device can pretend it isn’t even in Mexico.
 This also allows you to circumvent geo-restrictions, meaning that those visiting Mexico can catch up on TV shows from back home, and Mexicans abroad can do the same.

 Which VPNs are really worth the price, though?